pimutils/todoman/docs/source/index.rst

 Caveats
 -------

-Priority granularity hasn't been completely implemented yet.
-Icalendar supports priorities 1-9 or none.
-Todoman supports only none or 1 (highest).

-Due dates are generally shown and editable as dates with no time component.

 Support for the ``percent-completed`` attribute is incomplete.
 Todoman can only mark todos as completed (100%), and will nor reflect nor allow editing for values for ``percent > 0 ^ percent < 100``.